scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

    print("Hello World!")
    @

-Although this particular example may not be executed in lpEdit, because it is not a valid :math:`\textrm{\LaTeX}`, or reST document it illustrates that code, in this case just a print statement, is included by placing it between "<< txt >>=" and "@", where ``txt`` is any arbitrary string, preferably something informative.
+Although this particular example may not be executed in lpEdit because it is not a valid :math:`\textrm{\LaTeX}` or reST document, it illustrates that code, in this case just a print statement, is included by placing it between "<< txt >>=" and "@", where ``txt`` is any arbitrary string, preferably something informative.
 Note that under Sweave ``txt`` is a place where options may be passed.
+Refer to the official documentation for more comprehensive examples.

-Documents written in :math:`\textrm{\LaTeX}`, or reST are written as they normally would be although now there is a way execute embedded code within the document.
+Documents written in :math:`\textrm{\LaTeX}`, or reST are written as they normally would be although now there is a way to execute embedded code within the document.
 There is no limit to the number of code chunks and lpEdit will execute them in sequential order, preserving the variable space.
 The building step is where code chunks are executed and output gathered.
-There is one thing to keep in mind when working with projects and that is the idea of scope.
+There is one thing to keep in mind when working with projects, and that is the idea of scope.
 Suppose, there are two documents ``document1.rst`` and ``document2.rst``.
-If we build ``document1.rst`` then ``document2.rst`` the results from ``document1.rst`` will be preserved, which is convenient when there are code chunks that take significant time to run.
+If we build ``document1.rst`` then ``document2.rst``, the results from ``document1.rst`` will be preserved, which is convenient when there are code chunks that take significant time to run.